Rodney Williams (punter)

-Rodney Colin Williams (born April 25, 1977) is an American former gridiron football punter.
+Rodney Colin Williams (born April 25, 1977) is an American former professional football punter.

 College career

 Williams, who played from 1995 to 1998, left Georgia Tech as the school's career leader in punting average at 41.1 yards a kick.
 His single-season average of 45.64 yards per punt in 1997 set a school record that stood until Pressley Harvin III broke it in 2020 with an average of 48.0 yards per punt.
 That same season, he had a school record 553 punting yards against Florida State.
 In November 2011, Williams was inducted into the Georgia Tech Sports Hall of Fame.